 After my Ph.D.
 I moved to Woods Hole, Massachusetts (USA), for two years to work at the Woods Hole Oceanographic Institution, the most important oceanographic institution in the US, as part of the Dyhrman lab.
 As a postdoctoral scientist, I learned cutting-edge tools for my research and met and interacted with amazing scientists and people.

-I then followed the Dyhrman lab to Columbia University where I currently work as a postdoctoral scientist and a lecturer, teaching as part of the Columbia University science core course, Frontiers of Science.
-Despite my Biological background, I teach in topics ranging from the neuroscience of language to general and special relativity, the birth of the earth and the evolution of birds.
-Teaching Frontiers of Science has been an incredibly rewarding experience that has challenged me to learn and communicate scientific concepts beyond the boundaries of my expertise.
+I then followed the Dyhrman lab to Columbia University where I worked as a postdoctoral scientist and a lecturer, teaching as part of the Columbia University science core course, Frontiers of Science.
+Despite my Biological background, I taught in topics ranging from the neuroscience of language to general and special relativity, the birth of the earth and the evolution of birds.
+Teaching Frontiers of Science was an incredibly rewarding experience that challenged me to learn and communicate scientific concepts beyond the boundaries of my expertise.

-As part of my current and past positions, I have taught and mentored a number of graduate, undergraduate, and high school students in the classroom and laboratory, and worked to enhance my teaching and communication skills to succeed in these positions.
-I also serve as an informal advisor for my Frontiers of Science students, for which I have received very positive feedback from both my directors and students.
+As part of my current and past positions, I have taught and mentored a number of graduate, undergraduate, and high school students in the classroom and laboratory.
 But my mission as an educator extends beyond the classroom and laboratory.
 I work tirelessly to increase science literacy among the public, K-12 students, and teachers, as a way to promote social equality through science.
 I have organized and participated in a number of science outreach activities in science fairs, schools, and public events, closing the cycle and going back to those 3-17 year old kids I worked with 15 years ago.
 But now, I can teach them much more about my experience as a scientist and as a traveler.

 Learn other 5 things you did not know about me in ‘A lady in a Labcoat’ blog, by Ali Bausch: ROCK CLIMBER.
 OPTIMIST.
 FORMER CLOWN.
 SCIENTIST.